johnpolacek/team-health-checker/README.md

 import { useState } from 'react'
 import { Mutation } from 'react-apollo'
 import gql from 'graphql-tag'
-import { createHealthCheckResponseMutation, getHealthCheckQuery, topicTitles } from '../api/operations'
+import { createHealthCheckResponseMutation, getHealthCheckQuery, topicTitles, ratingLabels } from '../api/operations'
 import HealthCheckTopic from './HealthCheckTopic' import HealthCheckIcon from './HealthCheckIcon' import Button from './Button.js'